ASatiricalDalek/ahpl-signage/README.md

 # Room Availability Signage
-The room availability signage is a custom Python Flask application which runs on an Apache2 web server on an Ubuntu 18.04 LTS server (SignageServer).
+The room availability signage is a custom Python Flask application which is designed to be run either on the metal of a Linux server, or in a Docker container.
 Its purpose is to display all the events, and their times, for the day in a particular room.
 Any computer, such as a Raspberry Pi, can then connect to the web page at the proper URL to display that room’s events.